lindsayrr8/lindsayrr8.github.io/_posts/2024-09-2-my-new-blog-post.md

 Not very pleasing to the eye, if I'm honest.
 Just looking at the data in this form, it's cumbersome and time consuming to try to gleam insights about it.

 ## This is where tables come in.
+Thankfully, R makes this very easy for us.
+We can use the `table()` function to put the data in a format that is more readable and useful to us.